WebAssembly/memory64/proposals/memory64/Overview.md

 [`i32` type][i32] as a memory index.
 This means they can address at most 2<sup>32</sup> bytes as well.

-For many applications, 4 gibibytes of memory is enough.
+For many applications, 4 gigabytes of memory is enough.
 Using 32-bit memory indexes is sufficient in this case, and has the additional benefit that pointers in the producer language are smaller, which can yield memory savings.
 However, for applications that need more memory than this, there are no easy